-We may develop our own sales force to market POSIDUR, ELADUR and to co-promote along with Endo TRANSDUR-Sufentanil in the United States but we have limited sales experience and may not be able to do so effectively
+We may develop our own sales force to market POSIDUR and to co-promote, along with Endo, TRANSDUR-Sufentanil in the United States but we have limited sales experience and may not be able to do so effectively

 We currently plan to develop our own sales force to market POSIDUR in the United States and to co-promote, along with Endo, TRANSDUR-Sufentanil in the United States, if such pharmaceutical systems are approved for marketing by the FDA.
 Developing a sales force will require substantial expenditures.
-In addition, we may elect to sell or co-promote ELADUR in the United States, if approved.
 DURECT has limited sales and marketing experience, and may not be able to effectively recruit, train or retain sales personnel.
 We may not be able to effectively sell our pharmaceutical systems, if approved, and our failure to do so could materially harm our business.